 - Muay Thai: If you want to study the ancient art of Muay Thai, which better place is out there than Thailand?
 By the way, Genki’s health insurance covers Muay Thai.
 So: Let’s get ready to rumble!

-- Yoga: If kickboxing is not your cup of tea, why not follow the ancient yogis?
+- Yoga: If kickboxing is not your thing, why not follow the ancient yogis?
 Thailand offers wonderful yoga retreats and drop-in yoga classes in most tourist areas.
 Check out BookYogaRetreats by Tripaneer for ideas to book your yoga teacher training or your next yoga retreat in one of the many beautiful and unique resorts.

-- Outdoor activities: Thailand offers a wide range of outdoor activities to choose from.
-Outdoor activities, which are covered by Genki, include surfing, running, hiking, cycling, canoeing, or SUP.
-Genki does not cover extreme outdoor activities, such as mountain climbing, diving, or bungee jumping.
-However, a Sander from Go To Thailand selected some outdoor activities which give you an idea of what you can do in Thailand.
+- Outdoor activities: Thailand offers a wide range of outdoor activities.
+Outdoor activities include surfing, running, hiking, cycling, canoeing, or SUP.
+Sander from Go To Thailand selected some outdoor activities that give you an idea of what you can do in Thailand.

 - Water quality: Although tap water meets international standards in Bangkok, you won’t find many people actually drinking it.
 And it’s the same across the country, Thais always drink bottled water.
 So, stay safe and do the same regardless of where you are staying.

 - Air quality: In April 2022, PM2.5 concentration in Thailand's air was 4 times higher than the WHO annual air quality guideline value.
 This means the Thai population breathes in air that is too polluted, which will affect their health.

 - Length: Valid for 10 years.
 Extendable for an additional 5 years.

 - Financial requirements: You earn no less than $80,000 annually for the past two years.
 Or $40,000 annually for the past two years including a Master's Degree or an authorized university.